 Also…

-Since there are not sufficient cells to produce the pancreatic enzymes to digest starches and lipids the body cannot break down these nutrients and like we’ve already mentioned will begin to actually starve despite having access to plenty of food.
+Since there are insufficient cells to produce the pancreatic enzymes to digest starches and lipids, the body cannot break down these nutrients and, as we’ve already mentioned, will start to starve despite having access to plenty of food.

-Since all this is happening on the inside of your loved one’s body, you’re not going to necessarily be able to diagnosis EPI right away.
-That said however there are some symptoms and clinical signs you can see on the outside as the disease progress which is nothing else will indicate that you need to have your dog checked out ASAP.
+Since all this is happening inside your loved one’s body, you’re not going to be able to todiagnoses EPI immediately.
+However, there are some symptoms and clinical signs you can see on the outside as the disease progresses, which is nothing else that will indicate that you need to have your dog checked out ASAP.

 Symptoms such as:

-Even if your furry friend has all of these symptoms it may not necessarily mean they have EPI.
-Intestinal Parasites, Small intestinal bacterial overgrowth, and pancreatitis all have similar symptoms which further complicate the diagnosis.
+Although even if your furry friend has all of these symptoms, it may not necessarily mean they have EPI.
+Intestinal Parasites, Small intestinal bacterial overgrowth, and pancreatitis all have similar symptoms, further complicating the diagnosis.

 It is important to note that…

-It is crucial to bring your four-legged buddy in to the veterinarian as soon as possible once you begin to see signs that your dog is not doing well.
-This is because proper treatment is essential for having your dog make a full recover.
-Or to put in another way, this is not something that is going to resolve itself on its own.
+It is crucial to bring your four-legged buddy to the veterinarian as soon as possible once you begin to see signs that your dog is not doing well.
+This is because proper treatment is essential for having your dog fullyrecoveryr.
+Or, to put it another way, this will not resolve itself on its own.

 Which brings us to…

-A good point in this article to remind folks that we here at IndulgeYourPet are not medical professionals and we’re certainly not veterinarians.
-All we are is a bunch folks who are passionate about animals and want to try to help any pet owner do what’s best for his or her loved one.
-We want the best for your pet so we provide the information that you need to treat your furry friend.
+A good point in this article is to remind folks that we here at IndulgeYourPet are not medical professionals and are certainly not veterinarians.
+We are all a bunch of folks passionate about animals and want to help pet owners do what’s best for their loved ones.
+We want the best for your pet, so we provide the information you need to treat your furry friend.

-So, you can ensure a safe treatment for your pet.
-It is always better to take your pet into the veterinarian early especially in the case of EPI where the longer you wait, the more the pancreas and small intestine deteriorates.
+So you can ensure a safe treatment for your pet.
+It is always better to take your pet to the veterinarian early, especially in the case of EPI, where the longer you wait, the more the pancreas and small intestine deteriorate.

-This is because they are susceptible for getting pancreatic acinar atrophy (PAA), which is the disease that causes EPI.
-Of these breeds German Shepherd dogs are the most affected with 70% of all dogs who have EPI being a German Shepherd.
+This is because they are susceptible to getting pancreatic acinar atrophy (PAA), which is the disease that causes EPI.
+German Shepherd dogs are the most affected of these breeds, with 70% of all dogs with EPI being a German Shepherd.
 For collies, 20% of all affected dogs with EPI are collies.

 Now, you may be wondering…

-What treatments are available for your furry friend with EPI, and the good news is that EPI is treatable, although it is not a one-time cure.
+What treatments are available for your furry friend with EPI? the good news is that EPI is treatable, although not a one-time cure.
 The treatment is extensive and includes:

-- And supplemental oral vitamins like vitamin K and E, and cobalamin to treat vitamin and cobalamin deficiencies which stem from not being able to fully digest food.
+• And supplemental oral vitamins like vitamins K and E and cobalamin to treat vitamin and cobalamin deficiencies stemming from being unable to digest food fully.

 And here lies the problem…

-While it is fantastic that EPI is treatable, the cost of such treatment can really add up.
-First of all, the diagnostic tests to first diagnose EPI can run upwards of $500 and the constant medications can add up to $300 to $1000 a year.
-Not to mention the check-ups your dog will require to ensure their constant well-being, and the low-fat food they will need to eat.
+While it is fantastic that EPI is treatable, the cost of such treatment can add up.
+First of all, diagnostic tests to first de EPI can run upwards of $500, and the constant medications can add up to $300 to $1000 a year, not to mention the check-ups your dog will require to ensure their continuous well-being and the low-fat food they need.

 This is why…